The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Introduction

-As PCF can be hard to construct experimentally, the two plates are often substituted by two cylinders, resulting in cylindrical Couette Flow, also known as Taylor-Couette flow (TCF).
-It is worth noting that for certain low values of the Reynolds numbers, TCF produces a modulated response even when the driving is steady \citep{barenghi1989modulated}.
-We must distinguish this case, usually denoted as the modulated wavy Taylor vortex regime, from the case that interests us, i.e. fully turbulent TCF \emph{with} modulated forcing.
 Fully turbulent TCF with modulated forcing was recently studied by \cite{VerschoofRubenA2018PdTt}, who found that the system response follows the forcing signal well for lower frequencies but falls out of phase at higher frequencies.
 However, they did not identify a proper time scale where the behaviour of the flow transitions from the low frequency regime to the high frequency regime.
 They also held the amplitude of modulation constant, and could not measure torques due to the nature of their setup.
-Furthermore, the effects of solid-body rotation on the response were not investigated, as the study was limited to pure inner cylinder rotation.
-A proper treatment of this parameter is critical, as solid body rotation is responsible for the presence or absence of certain types of large-scale structures in the turbulent regime of rotating PCF and TCF \citep{sacco2020dynamic}.
-From the previous discussion we expect the role of large-scale structures and their interaction with the modulation to be of paramount importance in determining the response of the system.
+Furthermore, the effects of solid-body rotation on the response were not investigated, as the study was limited to pure inner cylinder rotation, and other rotational configurations were not considered.
+A proper treatment of this parameter is critical, as solid body rotation is responsible for the presence or absence of certain types of large-scale structures in the turbulent regime of rotating PCF and TCF \citep{tsukahara2010flow,salewski2015turbulent,sacco2019dynamics}, and whether they transport or not significant amounts of shear or torque through Reynolds stresses \citep{brauckmann2016momentum,kawata2019scale}.
+Therefore, from the previous discussions, we expect the presence or absence of large-scale structures, their physical behaviour and their interaction with the modulation to be of paramount importance in determining the response of the system when modulation is added.
+By modifying the rotation parameter, we can control the shape and strength of the flow structures, and provide several test cases to study the system's response to modulation including possible resonances.